Blake-McDonald/ChatGpt-Study-Prompts/README.md

 **Custom Prompts**

-- SC-200 Study Guide Multiple Choice Prompt: This prompt works best when given the official coursework and study guides from Microsoft:
+- SC-200 Study Guide MCQ Prompt v1.0:

+This prompt works best when given the official coursework and study guides from Microsoft:

 This prompt is grounded in metacognitive learning principles, including Bloom’s taxonomy.
 Its goal is to craft scenario‑based, multiple‑choice questions that push students to make sound logical decisions in varied contexts.
 It also aims to curb hallucinations and avoid predictable answer patterns for example, preventing the longest option from always being correct or the answers from lining up as A‑A‑A‑A. Finally, be sure to verify that every answer is accurate and that no obvious pattern gives it away without reading the question.